Computing distances is FPT on graph associahedra and W[2]-hard on hypergraphic polytopes: Introduction

 In particular, \autoref{thm:main} yields a linear-time algorithm to solve \kelimination for every fixed value of the distance $k$.
 To the best of our knowledge, this is the first positive algorithmic result for the general \kelimination problem (i.e., with no restriction on the input graph $G$), and we hope that it will find algorithmic applications in the many contexts where graph associahedra arise naturally~\cite{Devadoss09,CarrD06,Postnikov09,cardinal2022efficient,MannevilleP10,ito_et_al:LIPIcs.ICALP.2023.82}.
 Our result can also been seen through the lens of the very active area of the parameterized complexity of graph reconfiguration problems; see~\cite{BousquetMNS24} for a recent survey.

+It is natural to ask whether the \FPT algorithm of \autoref{thm:main} can be generalized beyond graph associahedra.
+In the second part of the article we prove that, for a natural generalization of graph associahedra called \emph{hypergraphic polytopes} (defined in \autoref{sec:hypergraphic}, see~\cite{CardinalS25,BBM19,Hel74,VW93,AA23,PRW08,Post09,Reh22} for more background), this is probably not the case, since we prove (cf.~\autoref{thm:w2hard}) that computing distances on hypergraphic polytopes is ${\sf W}[2]$-hard parameterized by the distance.
+We prove this by a parameterized reduction from \textsc{Dominating Set} parameterized by the size of the solution.

+By appropriately modifying the ${\sf W}[2]$-hardness reduction, we also transfer the hardness of approximation from \textsc{Dominating Set} to computing distances on hypergraphic polytopes.
+Namely, as it is the case of \textsc{Dominating Set}~\cite{RazS97}, we prove (cf.~\autoref{thm:inapproximability}) that there exists some constant $c > 0$ such that computing distances on hypergraphic polytopes does not admit a polynomial-time $c \cdot \log (|V|+|{\mathcal E}|)$-approximation algorithm unless $\P = \NP$, where $H=(V,{\mathcal E})$ is the input hypergraph.
+This result strengthens the recent hardness result of Cardinal and Steiner~\cite{CardinalS25}, who proved that the problem cannot be approximated within a factor $(1 + \varepsilon)$ for some absolute constant $\varepsilon > 0$ unless $\P = \NP$.

+Finally, another appropriate modification of the ${\sf W}[2]$-hardness reduction, namely by reducing from the \textsc{Red-Blue Dominating Set} problem instead, allows us (cf.~\autoref{thm:no-kernels}) to rule out the existence of polynomial kernels for computing distances on hypergraphic polytopes parameterized by the number of vertices of the input hypergraph, unless ${\sf NP} \subseteq {\sf coNP}/{\sf poly}$.
+As we discuss in \autoref{sec:no-kernels}, the problem is easily seen to be \FPT with this parameterization.

-\subparagraph*{Organization.} In \autoref{sec:sketch} we present an overview of the main ideas of the algorithm of \autoref{thm:main}, which may serve as a road map to read the rest of the article.
-In \autoref{sec:prelim} we provide standard preliminaries about graphs and parameterized complexity and fix our notation, in \autoref{sec:description-algorithm} we formally present our \FPT algorithm (split into several subsections), and in \autoref{sec:discussion} we discuss several directions for further research.
+\subparagraph*{Organization.} In \autoref{sec:prelim} we provide standard preliminaries about graphs and parameterized complexity and fix our notation.
+In \autoref{sec:sketch} we present an overview of the main ideas of the algorithm of \autoref{thm:main}, which may serve as a road map to read the formal description of the \FPT algorithm presented in \autoref{sec:description-algorithm}, split into several subsections.
+We prove the hardness results in \autoref{sec:hardness}, and in \autoref{sec:discussion} we discuss several directions for further research, both on graph associahedra and hypergraphic polytopes.